CachePrune: Teaching LLMs What Not to Follow via KV-Cache Editing: Experiment

-In Figure \ref{fig:neurons}, we plot the distribution of pruned neurons across layers.
-It can be observed that the neurons that are indicative of the data vs instruction concentrate in the middle layers of the LLM.
+In Figure \ref{fig:neurons_p}, we plot the distribution of pruned neurons across layers.
+It can be observed that, the neurons pruned concentrate in the middle layers of the LLM.
 This is aligned with previous studies, \emph{e.g.}, \citet{huang2024learn}, showing that the middle layers are more capable of capturing abstract and complex concepts.
-Additionally, it is interesting to find that there are more key neurons being pruned in layers of LLama3-8b, indicating that the LLama model is trained to perceive instructions with the key vectors.
-In comparison, the Mistral model is more balanced with keys and values in distinguishing between the concepts of data vs. instructions.
+Additionally, it is interesting to find that there are generally more key neurons being pruned than value neurons.
+Since the key neurons controls the self-attention in Transformer \cite{geva2021transformer}, this suggests that our approach works by intervening how a newly generated token attends to tokens from context, so that it treats context tokens as data instead of instructions.
+In the meanwhile, the less pruning on the value shows that the pruning is preserving the encoded content of the input context, thus maintaining the quality of clean responses that rely on the context knowledge.
 In Figure \ref{fig:neurons}, we plot the model performance with the prune ratio $p$.
 It can be observed that the pruning not necessarily decrease the F1 (clean).
-This could because the masking on context inform the LLM of the prompt structure (context vs instruction).
+This could because applying the pruning masking ove the context informs the LLM of the prompt structure (context vs instruction).

 In Table \ref{tb:lr}, we list the performance of LLama3-8B on SQuAD, with different values of $k$.
-It suggests that the earlier tokens in the generation of the response are more indicative of the model's decision on data vs. instruction.
-Table \ref{tb:mask} shows the performance with the different masking parameetr $\alpha$.
-With $\alpha$ gets larger, the model is more and more treating the context as instructions which is demonstrated by larger ASR.
-It shows that our identified neurons are indeed reflecting the model's own definition of data vs. instruction.
-In Table \ref{tb:transfer}, we show with SQUaD that the mask learn from text/code-based injection can be effectively transferred to defend code/text-based injection.
-We inject on SQuAD context with code-based injection task from \citet{codealpaca} and text-based injection task from \citet{ji2023beavertails}.
-In Figure \ref{fig:three_in_a_row}, we also show that our learnt mask is transferrable between different attack instructions.
-The detailed config is described in Appendix \ref{app: trans}.
+This suggests that earlier tokens in the response are more indicative of the model’s preference between poisoned and clean outputs.
+Table \ref{tb:mask} shows the performance with the different masking parameter $\alpha$.
+With $\alpha$ getting larger, the model is increasingly treating the context as instructions, which is demonstrated by a larger ASR.
+It shows that our identified neurons are indeed reflecting the model's implicit criteria on the distinction between data and instruction.
+In Table \ref{tb:transfer}, we show with SQUaD that the pruning mask learnt from text/code-based injection can be effectively transferred to defend code/text-based injection.
+We inject in SQuAD context with code-based injection task from \citet{codealpaca} and text-based injection task from \citet{ji2023beavertails}.
+In Figure \ref{fig:three_in_a_row}, we also show that our learnt pruning mask is transferrable across different attack instructions.
+Details of the experimental setup are provided in Appendix~\ref{app: trans}.